Patient Charges for PBS Prescriptions: Example Calculations

 Stepwise application

-If amount charged is less than $28.80; the amount to Safety Net = amount charged.
+If amount charged is less than $28.85; the amount towards the Safety Net = amount charged.

 If the amount charged is greater than $36.80; the prescription is non-PBS and the amount that counts towards the Safety Net is nil